The Boucher (pronounced boo-shāy) Manufacturing Company, founded by H.E. Boucher, was

-In 1930 Boucher produced a set of 4 new longer and updated metal passenger cars built on
+In 1929 Boucher produced a set of 4 new longer and updated metal passenger cars built on

 The cars were offered in various sets, some sets came with three cars, some came with four cars.
 Some sets

 were headed by a #2500 in black paint.
-But one famous set was completed with a #2500 loco and tender
+But one famous 4 car set was completed with a #2500 loco and tender

 called the Boucher Blue Comet set.
 This set is often referred to as the 'King of Toy Trains'.
 But